jimmoffitt/developer_advocate.blog/guides/tweet-media.md

 * [] Add: has:images, has:videos
-* [] Discussion of url_contains needs: differences between url: and url_contains: (product, token matching)
+* [] Discussion of url needs: differences between url: and url_contains: (product, token matching)
 * [] Intro to enhanced URL unwinding/filtering, or reference to new page (next steps)?

-[Does has:links match on a photo attachment?]
+Does has:links match on a photo attachment? yes
 Any differences between Search/PT?
 Mention of extended_entities as place to go for any media parsing.